toa-io/toa/extensions/exposition/documentation/vary.md

 ### Raw header values

-Keys in the embedding map starting with a semicolon (:) are the names of HTTP request headers whose values to be embedded into an operation call.
+Values in the embedding map starting with a semicolon (:) are the names of HTTP request headers whose values to be embedded into an operation call.
 The names of these headers are then included in the `vary` HTTP response header and [Access-Control-Allow-Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers) of the [CORS](protocol.md#cors).

 [Multiple header fields](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2) are embedded as a comma-separated list.

+### Route parameters

+Values in the embedding map starting with `/:` are the names of route parameters whose values to be embedded into an operation call.

 ### Fallbacks